 Is your brand ready for TikTok: 4 Key Considerations

-With 500 million active users, TikTok is the fastest growing social media platform in 2019, its mobile app has already garnered over a billion downloads, and users spend an average of 52 minutes on the app every day!
+With over 800 million active users, TikTok is the fastest growing social media platform in 2019, its mobile app has already garnered over a billion downloads, and users spend an average of 42 minutes consuming short 15-sec videos every day.

 With such stats, it’s not something you want to push aside as a fad.
 I’ll bring you through what the app is about and suggest considerations you should take note of before deciding on the feasibility of the platform for your brand.